microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 - **Description** is going to be a brief description of what the feature flag is for.
 - **Key** is going to be the unique identifier for that particular feature flag.

 **Step 7.** We need an interface we will use to template all our different feature toggle types.
 This interface will have two method signatures: 'Can' and 'Do'.
 'Can' will be used to decide which strategy should be run.
 'Do' will perform the actual work required for the feature flag.
+Create this in the same 'FeatureFlag' folder we created before.

 ```csharp
 public interface IFeatureStrategy